 While some factors, such as bear and bull markets, are out of your control, there are three essential components that you can control: the timing of your savings, the amount you save, and the date you retire.
 More savings and earlier retirement planning are significantly more important than the actual returns on their assets.
 Retiring later gives investments more time to potentially rise.

-As your circumstances change, a solid investing plan should adjust accordingly.
 Any significant event in your life, such as a change in income, the addition of new family members, financial gains or losses, or any other, should provoke a financial review to determine whether you are still on track to retire.

 New Potential Costs You May Need to Consider After Retirement